Huskyeder/stackato-doc/user/deploy/orgs-spaces.rst

 Users & Roles
 -------------

-Stackato users can take on different roles within organizations and spaces.
+Stackato users can take on one or more roles within organizations and spaces.
 These roles can be assigned by a Manager of the relevant scope or a Stackato Admin: